-The COCs define the various design and construction compliance tasks imposed on a power plant by the Energy Commission.
+The COCs define the various design and construction compliance tasks imposed on a Project by the Energy Commission.
 These tasks may involve the performance of work not typically required by other jurisdictional agencies for other construction projects.
-The COCs are the compliance road map followed by a power plant project team; they define how a project is to proceed to completion and subsequently to begin operation.
+The COCs are the compliance road map followed by a Project team; they define how a project is to proceed to completion and subsequently to begin operation.
 The DCBO will assist the Energy Commission with the compliance oversight of these COCs to ensure that they are completed and documented to the satisfaction of the Energy Commission.
-The DCBO works directly with an Energy Commission compliance project manager (CPM), an Energy Commission employee of the Siting, Transmission and Environmental Protection (STEP) Division, to ensure the power plant project complies with all of the COCs identified in the Final Commission Decision for the project.
+The DCBO works directly with an Energy Commission compliance project manager (CPM), an Energy Commission employee of the Siting, Transmission and Environmental Protection (STEP) Division, to ensure the Project complies with all of the COCs identified in the Final Commission Decision for the project.
 No DCBO has the authority to alter or substitute any COCs.